 Getting there: Algonquin Provincial Park is about a three-hour drive from both Toronto and Ottawa, so it’s a (long) day trip option.

 Where to stay: Algonquin does have developed campgrounds that are open until Canadian Thanksgiving weekend, but Mew Lake is the only one open year-round.
+If you’d rather the luxuries of a hotel, check out this selection of places to stay.

 The Okanagan Valley embraces fall in every way.
 The Fall Okanagan Wine Festival includes more than 150 events, such as winery tours, food and wine pairing events, and seminars.
 At Davison Orchards in Vernon, buy or sample their fresh produce, and then take an orchard tour, pick a pumpkin, or pet a farm animal.
 McMillan Farms is another option for family fun, with hayrides, a hay maze, and more.
 Golfing is a popular fall activity in the Okanagan Valley too.